RichardJActon/xenothesis/content/episode/39_Xenogenesis_Adulthood-Rites_PHOENIX_ch16-17.md

 00:01:56 - Chapter 16 predictions\
 00:02:07 - Pronunciation of Neci?\
 00:03:56 - Chapter 16 summary begins\
-00:06:17 - How much was Akin's time with the resistors an Oankalinplan?\
+00:06:17 - How much was Akin's time with the resistors an Oankali plan?\
 00:07:40 - Shoud we be this close to that volcano?\
 00:09:15 - Shouldn't you want to know thine enemy?\
 00:10:02 - Embrace the Lenticular Jesus Justaposition\